Become a Judge: How to Begin Your APHA Judges Career - APHA: American Paint Horse Association

 Apprentice judge applicants are required to attend the horseIQ Live seminar prior to being allowed to apprentice.
 This event takes place annually in the spring at APHA headquarters in Fort Worth, Texas.

 You need not apply for judging status prior to entering the Apprentice Judging Program.
-Apprentices who have applied for the Apprentice Judge Program, are current APHA members in good standing, attended or plan to attend horseIQ Live and completed at least six apprentice judging assignments under six different regular status APHA judges will have their file forwarded to the Judges Committee at their next scheduled meeting.
-The committee will decide at that time whether to issue the applicant an invitation to the Applicant School.
+Apprentices who have applied for the Apprentice Judge Program, are current APHA members in good standing, attended or plan to attend horseIQ Live and completed at least three apprentice judging assignments under three different regular status APHA judges will be able to list those apprenticeship judges as references on the normal judge application, to be submitted before the annual November 20th application deadline.
+The committee review their application with other judge applicants at their next scheduled meeting and decide at that time whether to issue the applicant an invitation to the Applicant School.
 You may also use this program if you have already applied for judging status but need additional judge references.

 Who is Eligible?